 Pizza with Goat Cheese, Thyme & Honey Lime Chicken

 As it turned out, the combination was outstanding, and I have made a similar pizza many times in the years since.
 When I threw leftover Lime Honey Chicken into the mix, I was thrilled.
 The added protein made the pizza into a hearty meal and the flavor combination was sublime.

 Feel free to use a grilled pizza crust–I love the whole wheat version–or your favorite store-bought crust or flatbread.
-I like to grill extra Lime Honey Chicken one night and use the leftovers for the pizza later in the week.
+I like to grill extra Honey Lime Chicken one night and use the leftovers for the pizza later in the week.

+Pizza with Goat Cheese, Thyme & Honey Lime Chicken